pacharanero/clinicians-who-code-the-opinionated-handbook/docs/getting-started/why-python.md

 Data science also uses a lot of Python although that community is also strongly invested in the R language, which is specifically aimed at statistical analysis and data visualisation.

 Medicine is (primarily) a scientific discipline.
-Yeah, it's an art too, but for the computing side of things, science is the way to go.
+Yes, it's an art too, but for the computing side of things, science is the way to go.
 Let's give scientific tools to the humans who practice the art of medicine.
 I love the phrase *'Machine Assisted Human'*.
 It's something I came up with when trying to describe what we were doing with the UI of a new GP system.
 We're not trying to *replace* the human, we're trying to give the human practitioner 'super-powers'.
 That's the future of medicine.

 ## One language, Critical mass